amtega/ansible_role_vagrant_presets/README.md

 - vagrant_presets_add_attributes: adds attributes to a set of presets
 - vagrant_presets_randomize_names: randomize the name attribute in a set of presets
+- vagrant_presets_remove_attributes: remove attributes from a set of presets
-- vagrant_presets_repeat filter: repeat a preset a number of times
+- vagrant_presets_repeat: repeat a preset a number of times

 ## Dependencies